 - dropcloth

-- ornaments (…or pretty much anything else you’d like to paint, the possibilities are endless!
+- ornaments (…or pretty much anything else you’d like to paint, the possibilities are endless and you could even use glass ornaments!
 The trend right now is to paint cheap pottery, vases, and glass vessels)

 - cardboard or thin piece of wood